Press releases 2018

 Kent soldier's heroism in Mesopotamia saved several soldiers from injury or death

-20 July 2018: One hundred years ago, in July 1918, Lieutenant Bernard Ellis took up a new post as a bombing instructor.
-For his heroism in this role, Ellis received the Albert Medal.
+One hundred years ago, Lieutenant Bernard Ellis was serving in Mesopotamia when he took up a new post as a bombing instructor.
+Within weeks, he was badly injured while saving his comrades after a training accident.
+For his heroism, Ellis received the Albert Medal.

 Kensington soldier’s archives describe secret parachute mission in the First World War

-26 June 2018: One hundred years ago in June 1918, Major John Carter was involved in trialling new methods of parachuting agents behind enemy lines.
+One hundred years ago in June 1918, Major John Carter was serving as an intelligence officer in Italy assisting in a top secret and pioneering mission to parachute agents behind enemy lines.

 Devon soldier’s diary offers unique eyewitness account of the First World War